Changes of circumstance

 - you are now living under local authority care

 - you are now financially supporting yourself through employment/ self-employment earnings, taxable social security benefits or Income Support/ income-based Employment and Support Allowance in your own name

 - there has been a permanent drop in household income if one or both of your parents have died/ one or both of your parents are now disabled or your household earnings or benefits have recently changed

 To get a change of circumstances form and guidance notes, or for further information, contact the EMA customer services team.

 You will need to provide original evidence to support your reassessment.

-If you have already applied for EMA for 2017/2018 and feel that you should have allowable deductions subtracted from your household income you should complete Section 8, part D of the EMA application form.
+If you have already applied for EMA and feel that you should have allowable deductions subtracted from your household income you should complete Section 8, part D of the EMA application form.
 You will also be required to attach the evidence to support your reassessment and send this to the EMA Customer Services Team.